Daniel Carrión, PhD, MPH

 Simulating desegregation through affordable housing development: an environmental health impact assessment of Connecticut zoning law

 Prasanth S, Zhang X, Oloyede N, Chen K, Carrión D. Simulating desegregation through affordable housing development: an environmental health impact assessment of Connecticut zoning law.
-ISEE Conference Abstracts 2024, 2024 DOI: 10.1289/isee.2024.0049.Peer-Reviewed Original ResearchResidential segregation and summertime air temperature across 13 northeastern U.S. states: potential implications for energy burden
+ISEE Conference Abstracts 2024, 2024 DOI: 10.1289/isee.2024.0049.Peer-Reviewed Original ResearchHeatwaves and hardship: Shortcomings and solutions for enhancing the low income home energy assistance program to mitigate extreme heat and energy insecurity

 Carrión D, Rush J, Colicino E, Just A. Residential segregation and summertime air temperature across 13 northeastern U.S. states: potential implications for energy burden.
 Environmental Research Letters 2024, 19: 084005.
-DOI: 10.1088/1748-9326/ad5b77.Peer-Reviewed Original ResearchNon-Hispanic White peopleResidential segregationLatino peopleWhite peopleEthnoracial groupsMeasures of residential segregationPlace-based interventionsRegression modelsCooling degree daysU.S.
+PMID: 39329068, PMCID: PMC11423957, DOI: 10.1088/1748-9326/ad5b77.Peer-Reviewed Original ResearchNon-Hispanic White peopleResidential segregationLatino peopleWhite peopleEthnoracial groupsMeasures of residential segregationPlace-based interventionsRegression modelsCooling degree daysU.S.
 Census dataAdaptive capacityInfluence adaptive capacityIncreasing health concernNortheastern U.S. statesSegregation measuresWithin-countyCensus dataHealth concernEnergy burdenAsian populationsRelief programsCounty averageU.S. statesAsian peopleMinoritized groupsSimulating desegregation through affordable housing development: An environmental health impact assessment of Connecticut zoning law

 Prasanth S, Oloyede N, Zhang X, Chen K, Carrión D. Simulating desegregation through affordable housing development: An environmental health impact assessment of Connecticut zoning law.
 Health & Place 2024, 88: 103277.
 PMID: 38781859, PMCID: PMC11190844, DOI: 10.1016/j.healthplace.2024.103277.Peer-Reviewed Original ResearchNon-Hispanic white residentsEnvironmental health equityAmbient environmental exposuresHealth impact assessmentExposure-response functionsEnvironmental health impact assessmentHealth equityHealth inequalitiesNon-HispanicRate of deathExcess deathsWhite residentsEstimated deathsMortality impactLow-income residentsDesegregation policiesEnvironmental exposuresResidential segregationHousing targetsResidentsHousing developmentDeathSimulated movementHealthImpact assessment